Traders who are looking to short Ethereum can do so by using a variety of methods, strategies, and crypto platforms.

 You will find this on the first page in the top left corner under the Futures tab.

 Now that you know where to find the platform let’s go through the steps on how to start trading.

 And make sure you have deposited funds in your Futures Account before you start.

-Step by step explanation on how to short Ethereum on KuCoin
+Step by step explanation on how to short-sell Ethereum on KuCoin

 - Visit the exchange!

 - On the first page in the top left corner, hover over the Futures tab.